Summer Night Concerts

 Every evening at 8:30pm, it’s a summer night full of the best music!
 From the timeless classics of The Beach Boys and THE JACKSONS to the electro-rock melodies of Lights, there’s something for everyone!
 Sing along to the music of Sam Roberts Band or rock out with BIG WRECK.
 Country music fans will swoon for singing sensations Corb Lund & the Hurtin’ Albertans, Martina McBride and Dean Brody.
 Plus, don’t miss the Grammy-winning talents of Melissa Etheridge or the classic rock sounds of Canada’s own Loverboy.
 Take in the energy of Great Big Sea and the musical styling of Colin James.
 Dance the night away to the hits of The Proclaimers, FOREIGNER and REO Speedwagon.
 It’s Summer Night Concerts only at The Fair at the PNE!

-NEW THIS YEAR – A bigger venue!
-Upgrade to a reserved seat in the WestJet Fan Zone!
-All concerts are FREE with admission but super fans looking for reserved seating will have the opportunity to purchase a limited number of reserved seats in the new WestJet Fan Zone.
-Reserved seats start at just $15* and can be purchased online now or on-site from the ticket booth located outside the venue entrance within the fairgrounds.
+NEW THIS YEAR – A bigger venue and reserved seating!
+All concerts are FREE with admission but super fans looking for reserved seating will have the opportunity to purchase a limited number of reserved seats starting at just $15*.
+Reserved seats can be purchased online now or on-site from the ticket booth located outside the venue entrance within the fairgrounds.
+Due to high demand, additional seating has been released.
+Limited seats are available so buy now before they’re gone!
 More Info

 Melissa Etheridge has been a core Island Records artist since the release of her critically-acclaimed eponymous RIAA double-platinum debut album.
 For several years, Etheridge’s popularity built around such memorable songs as “Bring Me Some Water” (from her debut), “No Souvenirs” (from Brave And Crazy) and “Ain't It Heavy” (from Never Enough), for which she won her first Grammy for Best Female Rock Vocal.
 Etheridge hit her commercial and artistic stride with her fourth album, Yes I Am, featuring the massive hits “I’m the Only One” and “Come to My Window”, a searing song of longing that brought her second Best Female Rock Grammy.
 The album went six times platinum and spent more than two and a half years on the album chart.
 Her highest charting album, Your Little Secret (#6 on the Billboard Top 200), included the hit single, “I Want to Come Over”.
 Her astounding success led Etheridge to receive the Songwriter of the Year honor at the ASCAP Pop Awards in 1996, and the Academy Award for Best Original Song in 2007.